Skip to Content

 How can we not want to spend time eating simple seafood dishes by the water with a view like this?

-The cafes might be gone and the atmosphere has definitely changed; but Akın Balık is still there.
+They might have removed the cafes.
+And the atmosphere has definitely changed.
+But Akın Balık is still there.

-Rumours abound as to what the now empty space by Akın Balık will be – time will show us that one…
+Rumours abound as to what the now empty space by Akın Balık will be.
+Time will reveal…

-And, as we left to walk back through the neat and shiny new Karaköy Fish Market, there were three manned barbecues packed with sizzling mackerel all ready to sell balık ekmek to people getting off the ferries.
+And, as we left to walk back through the neat and shiny new Karaköy Fish Market, three vendors manned barbecues packed with sizzling mackerel, ready to sell balık ekmek to people getting off the ferries.

 Istanbul stops for nobody…